 Being in the top 1% of reasonable plaintiffs

-The strategy of offering a pre-litigation settlement offer in conduction with a later formal offer is about trying to be in the top 1% of reasonable plaintiffs and skilfully persuading a Magistrate or Judge to award all of your legal costs.
-The whole purpose of a pre-litigation offer is to be able to say to a Magistrate or Judge something along the lines of:
+The strategy of offering a pre-litigation settlement offer in conjunction with a later formal offer is about trying to be in the top 1% of reasonable plaintiffs and skilfully persuading a magistrate or judge to award all of your legal costs.
+The whole purpose of a pre-litigation offer is to be able to say to a magistrate or judge something along the lines of:

 “My client did not want to commence proceedings, they were forced to commence proceedings.
-The defendant did the wrong thing, and my client, gratuitously, attempted to settle this matter before proceedings had even commenced by providing a draft Statement of Claim and a very reasonable pre-litigation settlement offer.
+The defendant did the wrong thing, and my client, gratuitously, attempted to settle this matter before proceedings had even commenced by providing a draft statement of claim and a very reasonable pre-litigation settlement offer.
 The defendant refused or neglected to respond, despite having all of the information they needed to make an informed decision to accept or reject the offer.
-The defendant ought to have known their prospects were limited, and they ought to have appreciated the reasonableness of my clients offer.
-But my client did not stop there, they made a further formal offer during proceedings.
-Pursuant to Rule 360 of the UCPR, the court must order the defendant to pay the plaintiffs costs calculated on the indemnity basis unless the defendant shows another order for costs is appropriate in the circumstances.
-In the circumstances where my client has afforded the defendant every opportunity to settle, and including providing a pre-litigation offer, those circumstances do not exist.
-The Queensland Court of Appeal has suggested that a defendant that has rejected a reasonable pre-litigation offer and a reasonable formal offer “faces a near insurmountable task” to establish why they should not pay an indemnity costs order.
+The defendant ought to have known their prospects were limited, and they ought to have appreciated the reasonableness of my client’s offer.
+But my client did not stop there; they made a further formal offer during proceedings.
+Pursuant to Rule 360 of the UCPR, the court must order the defendant to pay the plaintiff’s costs calculated on the indemnity basis unless the defendant shows another order for costs is appropriate in the circumstances.
+In the circumstances where my client has afforded the defendant every opportunity to settle, including providing a pre-litigation offer, those circumstances do not exist.
+The Queensland Court of Appeal has suggested that a defendant that has rejected a reasonable pre-litigation offer and a reasonable formal offer ‘faces a near insurmountable task’ to establish why they should not pay an indemnity costs order.
 With respect, the only appropriate order is to award costs on the indemnity basis.”

 A pre-litigation settlement offer is a way to demonstrate to the court that you have been entirely reasonable throughout the proceedings, and in conjunction with a formal offer, that there is no other appropriate order for costs except for an indemnity costs order.